 In galactic news: scientists peering through a massive Chilean telescope have found “the most Earth-like planet outside our Solar System to date, a world which could have water running on its surface”.
 It’s the first exoplanet ever detected that might support life-as-we-know-it.
 They call it . . . super-Earth! ((The paper [pdf]: Udry et al, “The HARPS search for southern extra-solar planets XI.
 An habitable super-Earth (5 MEarth) in a 3-planet system.”))
 An “artist’s impression”:

 It’s inspiring to imagine a planet stuffed with super-aliens, like Superman, as long as they don’t embark on any kind of interstellar “migration” to come here and steal all our jobs.

 But then I began to worry: surely a “super-Earth” is exactly like the real Earth, only super?
-In which case, as a super-parallel-world, it must already boast figures such as a super-”Melanie Phillips” and a super-Cheney, frothing demagogic evilists at least twelve feet tall.
+In which case, as a super-parallel-world, it must already boast figures such as a super-“Melanie Phillips” and a super-Cheney, frothing demagogic evilists at least twelve feet tall.
 Cosmic terror-flash!
 But here the language is, thankfully, deceptive.
-Reckoned to have a radius 1.5 times that of Earth but a mass five times greater,2 “super-Earth” will have much stronger gravity, which ought to mean, ceteris paribus, that its inhabitants are in general smaller.
-So with any luck, to us, super-”Melanie” would look like a tiny frothing dwarf.
+Reckoned to have a radius 1.5 times that of Earth but a mass five times greater, ((And hence, to be boring, the designation “super”.)) “super-Earth” will have much stronger gravity, which ought to mean, ceteris paribus, that its inhabitants are in general smaller.
+So with any luck, to us, super-“Melanie” would look like a tiny frothing dwarf.
 As with so much astronomical news, that puts things in heartening perspective.